Ziya Alkurt

-Ziya Alkurt (born 26 September 1990) is a Turkish professional footballer who plays as a forward for Menemenspor.
+Ziya Alkurt (born 26 September 1990) is a Turkish professional footballer who plays as a forward for 24 Erzincanspor.

 Professional career

 Alkurt spent most of his early career in the lower leagues in Turkey, before joining Kayserispor on 4 July 2019.
 Alkurt made his professional debut with Kayserispor in a 1-0 Süper Lig loss to Alanyaspor on 17 August 2019.